 This is the process of removing plaque and tartar from all tooth surfaces in a variety of methods, depending on the amount of plaque and tartar.
 Dental hygienists traditionally perform scaling by hand.
 However, new and advanced technology has lead to more modern methods such as electric scalers.
 This sophisticated tool allows dental cleanings to be performed more efficiently and in less time.
 To achieve best results, both electric and manual scaling methods are combined for dental cleanings.

 This is the process of cleaning pockets in the gums to treat and prevent gum problems.
 Root planing is used to treat moderate to advanced gum diseases.
 When the gum is inflamed, gum pockets become deeper and may lose connections to the bone inside.
 The deeper the pockets, the easier it is for plaque deposits to become trapped and worsen gum problems.

 Root planing involves inserting a pointed dental tool called scalers into the gym pockets to clean plaque buildup.
 Depending on the degree of difficulty, root planing may take several appointments and a local anesthesia may be used to prevent pain.

-Sealants are used to fill narrow grooves in a tooth that cannot be adequately cleaned by brushing.
+Dental sealants are used to fill narrow grooves in a tooth that cannot be adequately cleaned by brushing.
 In some cases, the tooth structure has fine grooves or pits which accumulate plaque, not because the person doesn’t brush, but because they’re too narrow to allow even one bristle into them.
-To avoid cavaties developing over time, the dentist will brush on a coating that seals the grooves and pits, making it possible to brush off all the plaque and keep your teeth healthy.
+To avoid cavities developing over time, the dentist will brush on a coating that seals the grooves and pits, making it possible to brush off all the plaque and keep your teeth healthy.